CaddyGlow/gdl/README.md

 Optional flags:
 - `--output <path>` – destination directory for the downloaded files.
 When omitted, `gdl` infers a directory based on the request (current directory for single files or the leaf folder name for directories).
+- `--self-update` – replace the current `gdl` binary with the latest GitHub release and exit.
+Honors `--token`/`GITHUB_TOKEN`/`GH_TOKEN` for private repositories.
+- `--check-update` – report whether a newer release is available without downloading it.
 - `--token <token>` – GitHub personal access token.
 If not supplied, `gdl` falls back to `GITHUB_TOKEN` or `GH_TOKEN` environment variables when present.

 ### Examples